tc39/proposal-eventual-send/README.md

 ## Syntactic Support

-A separate [Wavy Dot Proposal](https://github.com/Agoric/proposal-wavy-dot) proposes a more convenient syntax for the calling the new internal methods proposed here.
-However, this proposal is value even without the wavy dot syntax.
+A separate [Wavy Dot Proposal](https://github.com/Agoric/proposal-wavy-dot) proposes a more convenient syntax for calling the new internal methods proposed here.
+However, this proposal is valuable even without the wavy dot syntax.